NovaSector/NovaSector/modular_nova/modules/psionics/readme.md

 - `/obj/item/clothing/head/psionic_dampener` is a psionic-only counter item.

 Adding powers:

+Power files live in `code/power`.
+Keep each concrete power in its own file with its `/datum/psionic_power` tree entry, action, rank variants, and owned helper objects or projectiles.
+Shared school and catalog code lives in `code/power/_catalog.dm`.

 Power metadata lives on the action.
 The `/datum/psionic_power` entry only exposes that action to the imprinting tree and declares tree-only requirements.